 With autoimmune implantation dysfunction, NK cell activation is already well established by the time the embryo reaches the uterus.
 Accordingly, in such cases the pregnancy is usually lost before its presence can be established by a blood pregnancy test or an early ultrasound examination (i.e., it presents as a negative pregnancy test or a chemical gestation).

-There are also certain reproductive diseases such as endometriosis, where cell membrane phospholipids are often altered by the disease process and then combine with proteins to evoke the production of so-called antiphospholipid antibodies (APA).
-Certain types of APAs can both directly damage the trophoblast and can also lead to a reduction of Treg lymphocytes, culminating in activation of NK/CTLs.
-This type of reaction—albeit due to a predisposition to auto-immune diseases such as lupus erythematosus, Hashimoto’s disease, or reproductive conditions such as endometriosis—is referred to as autoimmune implantation dysfunction.
+There are also certain reproductive diseases such as endometriosis, where cell membrane phospholipids are altered by the disease process and then combine with proteins to evoke the production of antiphospholipid antibodies (APA).
+Certain APAs can damage the trophoblast and lead to a reduction of Treg lymphocytes, culminating in activation of NK/CTLs.
+This reaction is referred to as autoimmune implantation dysfunction.
 Autoimmune implantation dysfunction is much more common than alloimmune implantation dysfunction.
-In fact, it is responsible for more than 85% of reproductive failure due to immunologic implantation dysfunction.
-The three most common types of autoantibodies involved are antiphospholipid antibodies (APA), anti-thyroid antibodies (ATA), and possibly, antiovarian antibodies (AOA).
+In fact, it is responsible for more than 80% of IID.
+When it comes to IID, the three most common auto antibodies involved are: antiphospholipid antibodies (APA), anti-thyroid antibodies (ATA), and possibly, antiovarian antibodies (AOA).

 Management of Immunologic Implantation Dysfunction (IID)